 The program has three modules.
 Each module includes reading assignments and study questions.
 A comprehensive examination will be administered at the end of the four week program.
 In order to complete the program you will work through each module independently.
 When you feel prepared there will be a final exam.
 You must complete the exam and evaluation prior to receiving a certificate and contact hours.

 Continuing Education Credits

 A Continuing Education Certificate will be awarded following successful completion of study guide questions, an online comprehensive examination, and submission of a course evaluation.
 Certificates will be mailed approximately 30 days after the completion of the course.

 Nurses will receive 10 hours.

-This is an enduring activity which expires annually in December, or as guidelines and recomendations are released.
+This is an enduring activity which expires annually in December, or as guidelines and recommendations are released.

 The University of Southern Indiana is approved by the California Board of Registered Nursing.
 California nurses will receive 10 hours.

 Fee includes online instruction and a comprehensive exam.